Deestad/Providentia-Cataclyst/README.md

 ### Contributing
 We welcome contributions from the community to further enhance Providentia's capabilities.
-If you're interested in contributing, please follow our [contribution guidelines](link_to_contrib_guidelines).

 ![2B from Nier](readme/niergif.gif)